 - Alert Reception: Receive error messages from monitoring tools

-- Situation Analysis: Agent collects relevant logs and reasons about error causes (e.g., memory leak, external API down)
+- Situation Analysis: Agent collects related logs and infers error causes (e.g., memory leak, external API down)

-- Response Consideration: Searches past cases and documentation to identify appropriate responses (e.g., container restart)
+- Countermeasure Consideration: Search past cases and documentation to identify appropriate countermeasures (e.g., container restart)

-- Execution and Approval: Automatically executes restart commands if impact scope is judged small, requests approval from personnel via Slack if scope is large
+- Execution and Approval: Automatically execute restart commands if impact scope is small, or request approval from responsible personnel via Slack if scope is large

 This allows engineers to focus on high-priority responses and their original development work.